rtorr/newww/README.md

 ```
   var getPackageFromCouch = request.server.methods.getPackageFromCouch;

-	// stuff
+	// stuff before getting package

-  getPackageFromCouch(couchLookupName(nameInfo), function (er, data) {
+  getPackageFromCouch(couchLookupName(name), function (er, data) {

-	// more stuff
+	// stuff now that we have the package

-  })
+	reply.view('package-page', pkg);

+  });

 ```

 ## Tests

 There are tests!
 We're using [Lab](https://github.com/spumko/lab) as our testing utility.
-All tests are currently located in the `test/` folder and can be run with `npm test`.
-Tests are broken up by facet.
-Each facet's routing is tested in the test with the same name as the route, whereas each route's unit tests are tested separately.
+Site-wide tests are currently located in the `test/` folder and can be run with `npm test`.
+Facet-specific tests are located in their respective `facet/[name]/test/` folders.

 Expect this bit to evolve as things get more complex.
 But for now, just having tests is a HUGE improvement.